aashishyadavally/intellismt/README.md

 ### Setup

 #### Hardware Requirements
-``intellismt`` requires access to OpenAI API credentials to use GPT-3.5 and GPT-4.
-However, we also provide all GPT responses for the dataset, and this can be skipped for experiments' replication.
+``intellismt`` requires access to OpenAI API credentials to use GPT-3.5 and GPT-4; as well as Google and Anthropic API for Gemini-Pro and Claude-3.5-Sonnet, respectively.
+However, we also provide all LLM responses for the dataset (see `outputs_all.zip`), and this can be skipped for experiments' replication.

 #### Project Environment
 Currently, ``intellismt`` works well on Ubuntu OS, and can be set up easily with all the prerequisite packages by following these instructions (if ``conda`` is already installed, update to the latest version with ``conda update conda``, and skip steps 1 - 3):